State Fair Classic: Other events associated with the classic

-The classic is accompanied by a pre-game concert featuring a celebrity artist, press conference/fellowship luncheon, pep rallies, alumni fundraising functions, golf tournament, jazz show, comedy show, tailgating, and two battles of the bands.
-The first battle features high school bands in the Dallas area and the last is between the "World Famed Tiger Marching Band" of Grambling and the "Marching Storm" of Prairie View.
+The classic is accompanied by a pre-game concert featuring a celebrity artist, press conference/fellowship luncheon, pep rallies, alumni fundraising functions, golf tournament, jazz show, comedy show, tailgating, and two battles of the bands featuring both high school and college bands.

 Economic impact

 The classic has an annual estimated economic impact of $8.5 million for the City of Dallas.
 The official 2017 game attendance was 55,231 which solidified the event as one of the largest HBCU football classics in the nation and the largest NCAA Division I Football Championship Subdivision game in Texas.
 Both schools have a significant portion of their alumni base in the Dallas–Fort Worth metroplex.
+The game is subsidized by the city of Dallas, with the teams receiving a combined $150,000 each year since 2008 for playing the game.
+This was raised to $500,000 in 2026 to create more financial parity between the game and the Red River Rivalry between Texas and Oklahoma, which is also played at the Cotton Bowl during the State Fair.

 Evolving name

 Early contests appear to have been informally referred to as the Negro Day game to differentiate it from the state fair's other game, the Red River Showdown.
 Otherwise, the game is documented as having been called the "State Fair Classic" since at least 1945 and was known exclusively as such through the 1989 season.
 In 1990, it was renamed the Al Lipscomb State Fair Classic after the former Dallas city councilman.
 After attracting a title sponsor for 1995, it was rechristened as the Southwest Airlines Al Lipscomb State Fair Classic.
 Starting with the 2000 season, Lipscomb's name was no longer associated with the game, because he had been convicted of 65 counts of conspiracy and bribery.
 Promotions with Southwest Airlines listed as the title sponsor ceased after the 2017 game.